iamkirankumaryadav/SQL/Queries.md

 # Queries

-### 1. Query the List of City Names from A Table that do not Start with `Vowels` and do not End with `Vowels` + Result cannot contain Duplicates.
+1. Query the list of city names from a table that do not start with `vowels` and do not end with `vowels` + result cannot contain duplicates.

 `SUBSTRING(Column, Index, Length)`